Give your students opportunities to evaluate choices and discuss how choices affect mood.

 Identifying How Feelings Affect Mood

 Children identify the feelings and emotions, and the resulting mood for each slide scenario.
 Encourage children to talk about times when they turned an “I won’t” mood around to “I will.”

 Examples of fit choices include doing a physical activity, eating healthy snacks (for energy, not to feed boredom), stretching, resting, and/or relaxing without screen time.

 Check for understanding: How does your mood influence your choices?

 Encourage Talk About Feelings

-Encourage kids to play mood-guessing games with their friends and family members to practice the skill of turning an “I won’t” mood around to “I will” and making a fit choice.
+Encourage kids to play mood-guessing game with their friends and family to practice the skill of recognizing their mood so they can decide what fit choices to make.

 Remind kids that when they stop and think about their feelings and emotions, they are more aware of their mood and can make better choices.
 One fit choice leads to another!